 How Do Sitters Get Paid?

 Wet Noses Pet Sitters are employees and are paid a percentage of the amount that we charge the clients.
-Since the cost to our clients can vary based on length of visit, number of pets and a few other factors, we felt this was the most fair method of compensating sitters.
+Since the cost to our clients can vary based on length of visit, number of pets and a few other factors, we felt this was the fairest method of compensating sitters.

 - Sitters make an average of $11-14 a visit